Vyral/jeff-riber/_posts/2023-07-10-10-essential-ingredients-for-a-successful-home-sale-a-recipe-for-real-estate-success.md

 7:39 — Answer buyer questions before they are asked

-9:16 — Make sure you account for ease of access
+9:16 — It must be easy to access for showings

 10:35 — Be aggressive with the algorithms